artrn-nt/martian-data-project/README.md

 # mars-web-project

 Dynamic and responsive application which fetches data from the NASA Insight API.
+For now this project is not suited for Safari.

 # What I've learnt?